Schirrms/Combodo_Ansible_Demo/README.md

 ## Goals

-As I converted the combodo Ansible playbook `itop.core.write.yml` as an Ansible role (The repo is here : [Combodo Ansible](https://github.com/Schirrms/combodo_ansible) ), I thought I could also put here some 'simple' case usage examples.
+As I converted the combodo Ansible playbook `itop.core.write.yml` as an Ansible role (The repo is here : [Combodo Ansible](https://github.com/Schirrms/combodo_ansible) ), I thought I might as well show some examples of "simple" use cases here.

 Bear in mind that, although directly usable, those are just examples, to hopefully helps you to create your own workflows.

-Also, all examples here have been tested on a full new iTop 3.1.1 installation, using the iTop demo dataset, without any extension (you don't need any iTop extension to use the `itop.core.write.yml` Ansible playbook).
+Also, all examples here have been tested on a fresh new iTop 3.1.1 installation, using the iTop demo dataset, without any extension (you don't need any iTop extension to use the `itop.core.write.yml` Ansible playbook).

 ## Usage

 ### Setup

-Prerequisite: having a account member of 'Administrator' and 'REST Services User' profiles.
-For my demo, I use the admin account.
+Prerequisite: having a account member of `Administrator` and `REST Services User` profiles.
+For my demo, I use the `admin` account.

 Download the repo, and setup your var in the file `host_vars/localhost.yml` There is a sample file (coming directly from the original playbook): `host_vars/localhost_yml.sample`.
 There are to many information here for now, but you should set up as a bare minimal: